mit-history/cfrp-hack/receipt-registers.md

 ---
 layout: page
-title: Data
+title: Receipt Registers
-topnav: false
+topnav: true
-permalink: /data/
+permalink: /receipts/
 ---

-## Datasets
+## Receipt Registers

 This repository contains JSON and CSV datasets, available in the codebase at `_data/json/` and `_data/csv/` Those [datasets can be leveraged via liquid](https://jekyllrb.com/docs/datafiles/) tags, for use within javascript if/as needed.